openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

    -13

+   * clarified that logo can is a uri and not a url only
    * added a Notification Endpoint used by the Wallet to notify the Credential Issuer of certain events for issued Credentials
    * completed IANA registrations section
    * clarified description of a `mandatory` claim